 In Maine, for example, only two of the state’s 16 counties had fewer than 10 blacks in 1890.
 By 1930, Maine had five.

 Writes Loewen, in Sundown Towns: A Hidden Dimension of American Racism, 14 Maine counties had at least 18 African Americans.
 By 1930, only nine did.
-There were five black people living in Lincoln County in 1930, where there had been 26 in 1890.
+Five black people lived in Lincoln County in 1930, where 26 had lived in 1890.
 Hancock County had 30,000 people in 1930, but only three were black.
 Forty years earlier, there had been 56.

 Vermont had no all-white counties until 1930.
 New Hampshire had no all-white counties in 1890, but two in 1930.

 Keeping out African-Americans happened well before the 19th and 20th century.
 In 1717, Town Meeting in New London, Conn., voted against free blacks living in the town or owning land anywhere in the colony.